Shruti731-web/Bike-Sales-Dashboard/README.md

 # Bike-Sales-Dashboard
-Data-driven Bike Sales Dashboard built in Excel with working sheets, Pivot analysis, and interactive visuals.
-Highlights trends in customer demographics and regional sales performance.
+#project overview
+#An interactive Bike Sales Dashboard built in Microsoft Excel to analyze customer purchasing trends.
+The project uses structured working sheets for data cleaning and transformation, converting raw data into meaningful visual insights.